 Many of us criticize ourselves to try and motivate ourselves into achieving goals, but Neff says self-compassion is a more effective at motivating us because “its driving force is love not fear.”
 [Neff’s italics.]
 It actually releases hormones that make us feel more secure and able to act, whereas self-criticism does the opposite.
 It stimulates the flight-or-fight response and releases stress hormones.

 In the later sections of Self Compassion, Neff shows how it affects various aspects of life: how we relate to others, in parenting and in love and sex.
-Since this blog is primarily about parenting, I’ll look at that section in more detail.
-Neff says that while it’s important to apologize to our children when that’s warranted, it’s equally important “not to be overly critical of ourselves either.
+For example, in the chapter on parenting, Neff says that while it’s important to apologize to our children when that’s warranted, it’s equally important “not to be overly critical of ourselves either.
 Especially in front of our children.”

 Neff is a parent herself, and her son is autistic.
 She relates experiences with her son throughout the book, not just in the parenting section, and I think her honest observations are useful for any parents, not just those with autistic children.
 Neff’s husband is a keen horse-rider, and towards the end of the book she describes how contact with horses has helped their son.
 More unconventionally they took their son to a shamanistic healer in Mongolia, where, to Neff’s surprise, her son was healed of many of his dysfunctions.
 Neff stresses that he is not cured of autism and describes it as: “a gift, if you allow it to be.”